Gerald Mboowa

 gerald-mboowa-1.png

 Hi, I’m Gerald Mboowa, a scientist dedicated to advancing global health through innovative research and data-driven solutions, particularly in low- and middle-income countries (LMICs).
 My work integrates genome sequencing technologies and bioinformatics into public health strategies to address critical health challenges.
-As an implementation scientist, we have developed two impactful bioinformatics pipelines: rMAP (Rapid Microbial Analysis Pipeline) and HIV-DRIVES (HIV Drug Resistance Identification, Variant Evaluation, and Surveillance Pipeline).
-These tools significantly enhance antimicrobial resistance (AMR) surveillance and pathogen characterization, supporting outbreak investigations and evidence-based public health decision-making.
+As an implementation scientist, we have developed impactful bioinformatics pipelines, including rMAP (Rapid Microbial Analysis Pipeline) for native Linux command-line environments (also supported on macOS) for rapid, end-to-end analysis of ESKAPE bacterial whole-genome sequencing data (from raw reads through core outputs such as genome assembly/annotation, AMR profiling & strain/lineage characterization) and rMAP 2.0, a modular & reproducible WDL–Cromwell–Docker workflow that standardizes microbial whole-genome analysis of ESKAPEE pathogens by integrating read QC/trimming, assembly & annotation, resistance/virulence/mobile-element profiling, sequence inference and phylogenetic reconstruction, and automated HTML reporting across laptops, institutional servers, and cloud environments.

 The rMAP pipeline facilitates the rapid identification of clinically important bacterial pathogens and genomic determinants of resistance and virulence, offering actionable insights to develop targeted interventions and inform AMR policies.
 Meanwhile, HIV-DRIVES focuses on identifying HIV drug resistance, evaluating variants, and enabling robust surveillance.
 Together, these pipelines empower health systems—especially in LMICs—with the capacity to utilize genomic data, transforming how public health challenges are addressed.